 However, if you’re still unsure about whether or not email marketing is for you, Mailchimp is probably your best option.
 Unlike other service providers, Mailchimp offers a free plan if you have less than 2000 subscribers and you’re sending out less than 12,000 emails a month.

 If you’re more committed to making your email list work for you, you have your options open.
 Choose whatever email provider within your budget that looks best.

 Plan Other Email Marketing Expenses

 An email service provider might not be the only expense you have to plan for.
-If neither you or your staff are able to run your email marketing campaign, you’ll have to outsource management of your email marketing campaign.
+If neither you or your staff are able to run your email marketing campaigns, you’ll have to outsource management of your email newsletter creation.

 Outsourcing can add onto your monthly email marketing expenditure, so it’s best to be certain from the start whether your email list will be managed in-house or outsourced.

 If you decide to manage your email list in-house, it won’t be an additional expense, but it will still cost time.
 You’ll have to plan the time spent on your email list properly and set limits for how long you or your employees will spend on your marketing each week.

 Although outsourcing costs more, it offers the benefit of freeing up valuable time.
 You might also get better results from outsourcing to a marketing specialist, especially if you don’t know anything about online marketing.